Indianapolis First-Time Home Buyer Guide

 Indianapolis Quick Reference

 Indianapolis neighborhood price ranges based on Redfin data, February 2026: Lawrence ($150K-$250K), Beech Grove ($140K-$220K), Speedway ($140K-$210K), Irvington ($180K-$280K), Fountain Square ($190K-$320K), Broad Ripple ($250K-$450K).
 Ranges overlap.
-Visit our neighborhood guide for full profiles including school ratings, commute times, crime grades, and essential services.
+Visit the neighborhood guide for full profiles including school ratings, commute times, crime grades, and essential services.

 Considering a duplex or multi-unit property?
 Use the House Hacking Calculator to see how rental income from other units offsets your mortgage payment.